Careers

 • Do not force baby to finish a feed.

-• Ensure that the parents give most of the feeds particularly in the early days.
+• Ensure that the parents/carers give most of the feeds particularly in the early days.

 How can we help

-Essex Child and family wellbeing service are here to support your Infant Feeding journey.
-We have a dedicated workforce who have receive up to date training on Infant Feeding and relationship building.
+Essex Child and Family Wellbeing Service are here to support your Infant Feeding journey.
+We have a dedicated workforce who receive up to date training on Infant Feeding and relationship building.
 This training is based on The UNICEF UK Baby Friendly Initiative.

 Within our service we have dedicated practitioners who have a special interest in Infant feeding.
 They provide kind and compassionate care however you choose to feed your baby.